abdulelahragih/Binarify/README.md

 ```bash
 python binarify.py {-c, -b} source_file output_file
 ```
--  Use `-c` to compile a file to its actual binary representation, and `-b` to get the binary representation of a file.
+-  Use `-c` to compile a file to its actual binary format, and `-b` to get the binary representation of a file in text format.
 - `source_file` is the path to the source file you want to convert.
 - `output_file` is the name of the output file where the result will be saved.